cyberphone/saturn/PSD2.md

 Note: Although the currently published PSD2 APIs certainly are not identical, they seem anyway sharing a common "conceptual" model.

-This document focuses on PSD2 for *payments* which in PSD2 is accomplished through PISPs (Payment Initiation Service Providers).
+This document focuses on PSD2 for *payments* which in PSD2 are facilitated through PISPs (Payment Initiation Service Providers).

 ### Certification and Authentication Requirements
 Since PSD2 APIs provide access to *sensitive data* in arbitrary banks